uakatt/Banking-Information-from-External-Sources/README.md

   this modification.
 Many of which, as you will see, only touch files in a feature branch.
 The revisions that actually made it into the actual modification touch files in `trunk/`.
 The list of patch files is a better reference of which are these revisions.
+* <a href="#files">Lists of Files</a> - These lists contain every file that was created, modified, or deleted for this enhancement.
+* <a href="#extra_files">List of Extra Files</a> - This list contains any extra files that were not explicitly changed during the enhancement.
+The enhancement may rely on these files, and they may not be a part of the original release.
 * <a href="#post_mod_changes">List of Post-Modification Changes</a> - This list contains
   revision numbers that are _not_ included in the patches, or raw patches, but that touched one or more key files involved in this modification.